-Provides fundamental information regarding the history and philosophy of fire prevention, organization, and operation of a fire prevention bureau, use of fire codes, identification and correction of fire hazards, and the relationship of fire prevention with fire safety education, detection, and suppression systems.
-Not open for credit to students with credit in Fire Science 12.
+This course provides fundamental knowledge relating to the field of fire prevention.
+Topics include: history and philosophy of fire prevention, organization, and operation of a fire prevention bureau; use and application of fire codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
 (L)